-This is the ultimate way of creating your own student chic and earning a little extra cash on the side.
+This is the ultimate way to create your own student chic and earn a little extra cash on the side.

 By doing it this way, your only limit to having a fantastic and unique student accommodation is your own imagination.

 Try Pinterest to get some amazing ideas, and then post your own!
 You could even start your own zero-waste college pins and create a following of “zero waste ideas” for yourself.

 When you move in, try to fill up your living space with only sustainable products.

 In this way, you can pass them onto another student and continue the cycle of much loved, zero-waste college essentials.

 Departing students may have already donated some of their possessions for the incoming students to use.

 Other ex-students may have goods stored at the college, and these goods will be ready for the new intake to claim for free or at incredibly low prices.